Chronic pelvic pain (CPP)

-It is pain in the pelvis or lower abdomen that lasts for more than 6 months.
+It is pain in the pelvis or lower abdomen that lasts more than 6 months.

 Sometime the cause of the pain is known.
 Other times it can be hard to find the cause.
-It may have started with an injury, but the pain did not get better when the injury is better.
+It may have started with an injury.
+However, the pain did not improve when the injury was better.